Rotatable Antenna-Enabled Wireless Communication: Modeling and Optimization: Single-User Case with Free-Space Propagation

-where $[x]^{+}\triangleq \mathrm{max}\{0,x\}$.
-By substituting \eqref{deqn_ex1c} into \eqref{deqn_ex1b}, we can obtain the resultant SNR as \eqref{deqn_ex2c}, shown at the top of next page.
-The SNR in \eqref{deqn_ex2c} involves a double summation, which may make it difficult to gain useful insights.
-By approximating the double summation in \eqref{deqn_ex2c} as its corresponding double integral by leveraging $\delta \ll 1$ as in~\cite{Lu2021How,Lu2022Communicating,Zheng2023Simultaneous,Feng2024Near}, the SNR can be rewritten in an integral form as \eqref{deqn_ex3c}, also shown at the top of next page.

 \textit{1) ULA-Based RA System:} To gain some insights, we first focus on the ULA setting.
-With $N_y = 1$ and $N = N_x$, the resultant SNR in \eqref{deqn_ex3c} reduces to

-It can be observed that the SNR given in \eqref{deqn_ex4c} is still very complicated for further analysis since the directivity factor $p$ exists as a power exponent of the cosine function.
+With $N_y = 1$ and $N_x = N$, the resultant SNR in \eqref{deqn_ex3c} reduces to It can be observed that the SNR given in \eqref{deqn_ex4c} is still very complicated for further analysis since the directivity factor $p$ exists as a power exponent of the cosine function.
 In the following, we discuss the typical case of $p = \frac{1}{2}$, i.e., the cosine pattern based on the projected aperture.

-\textit{Theorem 1:} For the ULA-based RA system with cosine directional gain pattern (i.e., $p = \frac{1}{2}$) under the condition of $\delta \ll 1$, the maximum SNR achieved in the single-user setup can be expressed in closed-form as